Mapinguari: Cryptozoology

-A 2023 academic study of the 1995 discovery of giant sloth bones “modified into primordial pendants” suggested that humans lived in the Americas contemporaneously with the giant sloth, though these artefacts date back to 25,000 and 27,000 years of age.
-The reporter comments that though the ground sloth went extinct 11,000 BP (or BC), (Note: Presumbly 11,000 BC is meant, which fits the 13,000 BP science.) their fossils are plentifully to be found, so they may very well have "served as inspiration for the Mapinguari, a mythical beast that, in Amazonian legend, had the nasty habit of twisting off the heads of humans and devouring them".
+In 1995, artifacts were discovered consisting of giant sloth osteoderms "modified into primordial pendants” which, according to a 2023 academic study, suggested that humans lived in South America contemporaneously with giant sloths and crafted these items between 25,000 and 27,000 years ago.
+As the last ground sloths didn't become extinct until several millennia later, journalists speculated that they may very well have "served as inspiration for the Mapinguari, a mythical beast that, in Amazonian legend, had the nasty habit of twisting off the heads of humans and devouring them".